 TGax Editor: Please make the changes as shown below to the 2nd bullet in this section:

-For an AP with dot11MultiBSSIDActivated equal to true, if the RU is intended for more than one associated STA in any of its BSSs, the STA_ID_LIST element is set to partial virtual bitmap value assigned for the group addressed frame (see 9.4.2.6 (TIM element)).
+For an AP with dot11MultiBSSIDActivated equal to true, if the RU is intended for more than one associated STA belonging to any of its BSS, the STA_ID_LIST element is set to the value of the BSSID Index field corresponding to that BSS (see 9.4.2.74 (Multiple BSSID-Index element)).
 The AP may include only one element for each BSSID of the multiple BSSID set in the HE MU PPDU, and the number of such elements shall not exceed the maximum number of BSSs of the multiple BSSID set.